thoughtbot/paperclip/README.md

 Installation
 ------------

 Paperclip is distributed as a gem, which is how it should be used in your app.
-It's technically still installable as a plugin, but that's discouraged, as Rails plays well with gems.

 Include the gem in your Gemfile: